cosmo0/arcade-manager/README.md

 **THIS TOOL DOES NOT CHANGE THE ROMSET VERSION!!!**

 Copying files assumes you have a working, **non-merged** romset corresponding to the MAME/FBA version you're using.
 If you ever need to change your romset version, use a tool like [ClrMamePro](https://mamedev.emulab.it/clrmamepro/).

 * Multi-platform, works on Windows, MacOS and Linux
 * User-friendly, easy to use interface
+* Wizard with pre-built lists of games
-* Download and install an overlays pack for either Retropie or Recalbox
+* Download and install an overlays pack (Retropie or Recalbox)
-* Manage rom files:
+* Manage rom files: copy or cleanup a selection of roms
-  * Copy from romset
-  * Remove unwanted files
-  * Keep only wanted files
-* Manage games lists:
-  * Download pre-set files
-  * Merge & split files
-  * Convert DAT or INI files
+* Manage games lists: download pre-built files, merge and split files, convert DAT or INI files, and more
-  * Create games list from folder
+* Included help

 Obviously, this tool does not download roms.

 ## Usage

 Launch ArcadeManager on a computer running Windows, MacOS or Linux.
-If you're using a Rapsberry Pi for emulation (or another computer), it will connect to it using network shares.
+If you're using a Rapsberry Pi for emulation (or another computer), it can connect to it using network shares (but you should consider using a USB key for rom storage).

-ArcadeManager includes help pages: click on the "help" link at the bottom of the main screen.
-Let me know if you have any trouble using it.

 ## External help